 - 19.1.
 The Council introduced a budget contingency fund into its annual budget in 2018/19 to cover any additional, emergency, or unforeseen expenditure during the year. - 19.2.
-The contingency budget has been set at £10,000 for the last few years and although no specific funds have been used from this fund during the current financial year, Policy and Resources Committee have recommended an increased budget of £20,000 to allow for an amount of unforeseen costs with the move to Victoria Park.
+Although no specific funds have been used from this fund during the current financial year, officers have included £10,000 as a budget contingency in 2022/23.